yannbam/lsp-cli/README.md

 # LSP CLI

-A command-line tool that uses Language Server Protocol (LSP) servers to extract type information from codebases.
+A command-line tool that uses Language Server Protocol (LSP) servers to extract symbol information from codebases.

 ## Installation